admztech/social-links-profile-main/README.md

 <hr>
 ## About The Project

-In this challenge, you'll be building out social link-sharing profile.
+In this challenge, you'll be building out a social link-sharing profile.

 ### Built with